A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 Rarely do insurance companies offer any form of coverage for pre-existing conditions.

-However, for MediShield Life, they’re able to cover such cases.
+However, for MediShield Life, they’re able to cover such conditions.

-This comes with a cost for those who have more serious conditions:
+This comes with a cost for those who have more serious conditions such as:

-But they’ll be able to claim from MediShield Life if they were incur medical costs because of their pre-existing conditions.
+But they’ll be able to claim from MediShield Life even if the claim arose from their pre-existing conditions.

 5) Premiums Are Fully Payable by MediSave